skjolber/3d-bin-container-packing/README.md

 ## Obtain
 The project is implemented in Java and built using [Maven].
-The project is however __not__ yet available on the central Maven repository.
+The project is available on the central Maven repository.

 Example dependency config: